jeffy-j1623/dev-labs/html/html-doc-structure/README.md

 ## 🚀 My Learning Experience

 - **Initial Challenge:**
   - Understanding why the `<head>` section is crucial despite not displaying visible content.
-  - Then finally recognised as it is the tab name of any website.
+  - Then finally I recognised as it is the tab name of any website.

 - **Breakthrough Moment:**
   - Realizing how meta tags enhance accessibility, SEO, and responsiveness.

 - **Noteworthy Discovery:**